Meet the Team

-The Nebraska Synod, ELCA has a committed core team who creates and curates cross+gen and stewardship faith formation content and experiences for the 4G Network.
+The Nebraska Synod, ELCA has a committed core team who creates and curates cross+gen and stewardship faith formation content and experiences for this Network.

 *Helping all ages to live out their baptismal identity

 *Utilizing the gifts of all ages in service in worship the congregation, the community, and the world

 *Dreaming, wondering, and asking the question of what God might be up to

 *Casting a vision for Cross+Generational faith formation and creating a plan to live it out

 Originally from Oregon, Deacon Kristin serves as Deacon of Faith Formation at First Lutheran church in Fremont, NE.
 With a MA degree in Youth and Family Ministry from Luther Seminary (2003) and 24 years of Youth Ministry experience, she has had the privilege to serve in several different denominations, including ELCA Lutheran, United Methodist and Presbyterian.
 She has a heart for cross+generational relationships being at the core of the church.
 She has a passion to help connect the wisdom of the elder to the wonder of the child in the same sacred space.
 Kristin has lead Confirmation programs, Children’s and Youth Ministry programs, and Cross+Generational ministries.
 Kristin is married to Bishop Scott Johnson and they have two teenage daughters: Ainsley and Alanna.